If it feels like you’re getting an increasing number of spam calls over the past few months, it’s not your imagination.

 In 2019, a new software solution hit the market to solve the issue of robocalls.
 What makes this technology so powerful is that it actually blocks unwanted calls before they enter the voice network.
 By stopping robocalls, spoof calls, vishing calls and spam calls from entering the voice network, organizations get immediate and lasting relief from Political Calls and more.
 The solution: The Voice Spam Filter, from Mutare.

-Mutare, an Illinois-based enterprise telecommunications software developer with a 30-year track record advancing technology solutions for complex business communication problems, was early to recognized the real threat of voice spam intrusion in enterprise voice networks and developed this powerful spam blocking solution in response.
-It is a multi-level, enterprise-grade spam filter system specifically designed to identify and block robocalls, voice spam, spoof callers, vishing calls and scammers at the network edge, before the call has a chance to ring through.
+Mutare, an Illinois-based enterprise telecommunications software developer with a 30-year track record advancing technology solutions for complex business communication problems, was early to recognized the real threat of voice spam intrusion in enterprise voice networks and developed this powerful spam blocking solution, originally known as the Mutare Voice Spam Filter, in response.
+It is a multi-level, enterprise-grade unwanted call filter system specifically designed to identify and block robocalls, voice spam, spoof callers, vishing calls and scammers at the network edge, before the call has a chance to ring through.

-The Mutare Voice™ Spam Filter applies a wide spectrum of spam-detecting and blocking capabilities to incoming enterprise phone calls, filtering calls through a dynamic database of known spam numbers in combination with enterprise-specific blocklists and allowlists.
-Suspect spoof numbers are also flagged through Mutare’s sophisticated spoof detection analytics system and can be diverted to another resource, such as the Spam Filter Voice CAPTCHA which separates auto-generated calls from humans.
+The Mutare Voice™ Traffic Filter applies multiple layers of protection with its wide spectrum of spam-detecting and blocking capabilities that work together to filter out unwanted calls from the enterprise voice traffic.
+The system employs a massive, proprietary dynamic database of known spam and scam numbers in combination with enterprise-specific blocklists and allowlists.
+Suspect numbers used to generate spoof storms are also flagged through Mutare’s sophisticated “spoof radar” analytics system which can activate a diversion of those calls to another resource, such as the Voice Traffic Filter CAPTCHA, which separates auto-generated calls from humans.